It's a Small World: Holiday overlay

 Starting in 1997, Disneyland has featured "It's a Small World Holiday" during the end-of-the-year Christmas and holiday season.
 The Disneyland version of the ride has been redecorated nearly every year since then.
 The attraction is closed in late October to receive temporary holiday decorations inside and outside and reopens in early November before the start of the busy holiday tourist season.
 After the holiday season, "It's a Small World Holiday" stays open until late January where it closes to remove the holiday overlay and return to classic "It's a Small World" in early February.
 Almost one million lights are included during the holidays.
 In "It's a Small World Holiday", the main theme song is not played in full; instead, the children sing "Jingle Bells" and a bridge of "Deck the Halls" in addition to the main theme.
 In addition, the ride has decorations and symbols that are based on the holidays celebrated in different parts of the world.
 A projection show introduced in 2005 plays every 30 minutes across the facade while playing a techno version of the Nutcracker suite.

 In 2003, Tokyo Disneyland introduced a version of "It's a Small World Holiday" called "It's a Small World Very Merry Holidays".
 Although having lights on the clock tower, the rest of the facade was covered in giant snowflakes.
 The inside of the attraction also had a modified soundtrack, the Asia room, and finale used Japanese vocals replacing the English dub used at Disneyland and Disneyland Paris.
 The 2011 season was skipped due to damaged props from the earthquake that same year.
-The Holiday overlay was removed in 2015 due to Haunted Mansion Holiday Nightmare having higher demand, and the two attractions being to close to each other.
+The Holiday overlay was removed in 2015 due to unknown reasons however people have speculated that Haunted Mansion Holiday Nightmare and Country Bear Jingle Bell Jamboree had higher demand along with them being too close to each other.